sockduct/Udacity-DAND/Proj2/README.md

-# DAND Project 2 - Explore US Bikeshare Data
+# [DAND](https://www.udacity.com/course/data-analyst-nanodegree--nd002) Project 2 - Explore US Bikeshare Data

 ## Project Purpose and Notes
 This project uses Python to explore data related to bike share systems for three major cities in the United States--**Chicago**, **New York City**, and **Washington**.
 The program reads in the specified CSV data file and answers interesting questions about it by computing descriptive statistics.
 This program also supports direct interaction by allowing the user to choose the city file and optionally specify a time period filter.

+This project was created and tested on Windows 7 64bit using Python 3.6.4 64bit.
+[Python Type Hinting](https://docs.python.org/3/library/typing.html) was used to show argument and return types.
+Types were/can be validated with [mypy](http://mypy-lang.org/) (pip install mypy).

 ## Installation and Requirements
 * Install [Python](https://www.python.org/downloads/)